What Is Marketing Segmentation (And Why Should You Use It)?

 - 79% of consumers say they are only likely to use a brand’s promotions if they’re tailored to previous interactions

 - 88% of marketers experienced a measurable lift in business results thanks to personalization

 - Personalization can deliver 5-8x the ROI on marketing spend and lift sales by 10% or more

-If only it was that simple!
-No, the reason that personalization in marketing works is because it takes the needs of your audience into account.
+And the reason that personalization in marketing works is because it takes the needs of your audience into account.
 And not just general needs — but the needs of the buyer at that time.

 With effective marketing personalization, you can show your leads and customers what they need to see, when they need to see it in order to help them further along the path to purchase.

 What Data Do I Use for Segmenting Customer Groups?

 There’s no right or wrong answers here — it all depends on your business.
 The key is to ask yourself: “What affects the way I want to communicate with my customers?”